LucasRouckhout/LucasRouckhout/README.md

 # Hi

 I'm Lucas, I'm a Belgian based software engineer and technologist.
-Making stuff that works, works well and stays working well is what I love to do.
-While prototyping is exiting I love the phase of software development where you throw away the prototype and start creating the actual thing.
-Diving deep, understanding, improving and tweaking is my passion.
-That said I'm a big believer in the DevOps mentality and try to understand and own all aspect of the tech-stack I'm working.
-I try to avoid living in a ivory tower of technology.
-I believe a lot of value comes from people who can cross the boundaries of their respecitve fields of expertise.
+I'm a life long learner who likes to build stuff that works, works well and stays working well.
+Diving deep, understanding, improving and tweaking is something I love to do.
+That said I'm also a big believer in having a DevOps culture/mentality and try to understand and take ownership of all aspect of the tech-stack I'm working on.
+I try to avoid living in a ivory tower of technology and believe a lot of value can come from people who cross the boundaries of their respective fields of expertise.

+Throughout my career I have come to appreciate that what we create can have (and has) real world impact.
+I try to take pride in my work and care about the quality of what I deliver.
+At the end of the day there are real human beings who use and depend on our software to live their lives and do their jobs.
+We should take what we do seriously and believe we should look at software development like a craft that requires practice, professionalism and rigor to get right.

 ## I believe in
 * [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)